-Washington , DC — Mark S. DeFrancesco, MD, President of the American College of Obstetricians and Gynecologists, today released the following statement regarding the United States Preventive Services Task Force (USPSTF) draft recommendations on screening for depression in adults:
+January 26, 2016Washington, DC — Mark S. DeFrancesco, MD, President of the American College of Obstetricians and Gynecologists, today released the following statement regarding the United States Preventive Services Task Force (USPSTF) recommendations on screening for depression:

-“ACOG’s Committee Opinion also adds that women at high risk of depression – for example, with a history of depression or anxiety – warrant especially close monitoring by their physicians.
+"ACOG's Committee Opinion also adds that women at high risk of depression – for example, with a history of depression or anxiety – warrant especially close monitoring.

-“Perinatal depression – or depression that occurs during pregnancy or in the first 12 months after delivery – is estimated to affect one in seven women, making it one of the most common medical complications associated with pregnancy.
+"Perinatal depression – or depression that occurs during pregnancy or in the first 12 months after delivery – is estimated to affect one in seven women, making it one of the most common medical complications associated with pregnancy.
 Because fewer than 20 percent of women in whom perinatal depression is diagnosed self-report their symptoms, routine screening by physicians is important for ensuring appropriate follow-up and treatment.
 Fortunately, we have a variety of treatment options – such as lifestyle changes, therapy, and medication – that help women control depression and enjoy their growing families.

-“Of course, depression also impacts women who aren't pregnant.
-Because of the open, close nature of our relationship with our patients, ob-gyns have a unique advantage in identifying and diagnosing depression in all of their patients.
-That’s why routine mental health screening is an important part of the well-woman visit.
+"Of course, depression also impacts women who aren't pregnant.
+Because of the open, close nature of our relationship with our patients, ob-gyns have a unique role to play in identifying depression in the women we treat.
+That's why routine mental health screening is an important part of the well-woman visit.

 ACOG's Resource Overview on Depression and Postpartum Depression can be found here.

 ACOG's Patient FAQ on Depression can be found here.

 ACOG's Patient FAQ on Postpartum Depression can be found here.